 What is Simple?

-The Simple bank account is a checking account that incorporates budgeting tools into a consumer’s everyday banking.
+The Simple account is a checking account that incorporates budgeting tools into a consumer’s everyday banking.

 Minimum deposit amount to open

 Simple customers are issued a Simple Visa debit card for daily purchases and to use at more than 40,000 ATMs in the Allpoint network.
 In-network ATMs won’t charge you a fee, and are easily found using the ATM finder both online and in the app.
 Simple doesn’t charge you a fee for using an out-of-network ATM, but you may be charged by other banks and ATM owners.

 Simple’s Safe-to-Spend(R) feature helps you resist the temptation to spend every dollar in your bank account when those funds should be reserved for more important and urgent things.
 The budgeting algorithm sets aside funds for spending categories in your budget and your savings goals.
 The app subtracts the amount of money you’ve set aside from your total account balance so you can easily see how much money you have left to spend — your safe-to-spend number.